 Antibiotic resistance of Staphylococcus aureus

-Since penicillin was introduced to treat S. aureus infections, this organism has not stopped developing and acquiring resistance mechanisms to every new antibiotic (Figure 1.3.).
+Since penicillin was introduced to treat S. aureus infections, this organism has not stopped developing and acquiring resistance mechanisms to every new antibiotic (Chambers and Deleo 2009).
 However the time gap between the introduction of a new antibiotic and the emergence of resistance strains depends on the resistance mechanisms and the level of usage of the antibiotic.

 For instance, soon after the introduction of methicillin and oxacillin (two derivatives of penicillin) in the early 1960s, resistant strains emerged just a few years afterwards (Gravenkemper et al. 1965).
 At the time, the researchers from this study did not realise the impact of the apparition of such resistance, yet MRSA strains are still a current issue.
 Although vancomycin started to be used around the same time as methicillin, resistant strains of S. aureus started to appear much later, in the 1990s (Chambers & Deleo 2010).
 There are two explanations for this.
 First, vancomycin was not used intensively until the middle of the 1980s (Moellering 2006).
 Secondly, the resistance mechanisms are complex and seemingly involve the loss of methicillin resistance and other genetic mutations (Adhikari et al. 2004) whilst most antibiotic resistances rely on the acquisition of resistance genes, which is much faster.

+Several mutations have been associated with the first level of vancomycin-resistance (vancomycin-intermediate S. aureus), many of them leading to increased cell wall thickness, thereby preventing the antibiotic from accessing its target inside the cell (Cui et al. 2000) (Holmes et al. 2012).
+These mutations only confer partial resistance to vancomycin.
+Full resistance is conferred by the vanA gene, acquired from Enterococcus sp, leading to emergence of vancomycin-resistant S. aureus (Zhu et al. 2010).
+Linezolid is another antibiotic that was approved in 2000 and resistance was reported soon after in cases of long-term antibiotic treatment (Gu et al. 2012).
+Daptomycin was approved 13 years ago and the first daptomycin-resistant strain of S. aureus also appeared very rapidly, in about 3 years (Marty et al. 2006).

+Effective treatment of S. aureus infections therefore relies on the careful establishment of the resistance landscape of the strain involved.
+Nonetheless, antibiotic resistance will always arise and the current rate of discovery and approval of new antibiotics is very low.
+It is therefore essential to identify new therapeutic breakpoints and for that we need to understand better the pathogenesis of S. aureus.

+Antibiotic resistance and the modulation of virulence and host-pathogen interactions

+Dynamic mechanisms of antibiotic resistance

+Acquisition of antibiotic resistance

+Resistance to an antibiotic can be attributed in very diverse ways.
+For instance, penicillin targets cell wall synthesis and resistance is conferred by the expression of a penicillinase to degrade the antibiotic.
+When alternative antibiotics were developed, the acquisition of the gene mecA gave extended resistance to β-lactams antibiotics (penicillin derivatives) such as methicillin (Gravenkemper, Brodie, & Kirby, 1965).